valentinsoare/EmailAdministrationApplication/README.md

 <br>

 ## Completed Tasks
-1. [X] Initiate DBconnection with JPA/Hibernate using Singleton Design Pattern.
+1. [X] Initiate DBConnection with JPA/Hibernate using Singleton Design Pattern.
 2. [X] Building Business Entities hierarchies with JPA/Hibernate and then implement mapping between these entities;
 3. [X] Auxiliary classes with helper methods;
 4. [X] To continue